krisograbek/nba_recaps_nlp/README.md

 ### Prerequisites

-It is required to have Python version > 3.5 installed on your computer to run this project
+We assume you have Python version > 3.5 installed on your computer

 ### Installation